mnemnion/JLpeg.jl/Plans.md

 At some point I intend to add serializing of bytecode, just a (versioned!!) minimal string form which allows a zero-logic construction of a Grammar.
-That would be a good time to remov NoOps, which get left around by various optimizations.
+That would be a good time to remove NoOps, which get left around by various optimizations.
 There's a reason every instruction set in existence has them, but it's aesthetically unsatisfying to leave them in.